80p of every £1 is used to beat cancer. The remaining 20p goes towards raising vital funds for the future.

 Most of our income comes from donations.
 The vast majority of this money is spent on our groundbreaking research to help beat cancer sooner.
 A smaller amount is spent on our information and policy work, and we also invest some money into future fundraising, to make sure we can plan our research into the future.
 Donations through gifts left to us in Wills are especially important for this, and we’re developing new ways to raise money all the time to make sure we can reach our goal of 3 in 4 people surviving cancer by 2034.

-This leaves £430 million available – 80% of the amount of money raised.
+This leaves £433 million available – 81% of the income listed above.